Highlights

 Director of Quality and Development, Higher Education Statistics Agency (1998 to 2010)

-In this role Andy had overall responsibility for software development, data processing and quality management throughout HESA.
-The software development team were responsible for the development and maintenance of HESA’s core data collection systems and in 2006 Andy led the team that developed the HEIDI on-line analysis system for HE institutions.
+This role included overall responsibility for software development, data processing and quality management throughout HESA.
+The software development team were responsible for the development and maintenance of HESA’s core data collection systems.
+In 2006 the team developed the HEIDI on-line analysis system for HE institutions.

-Andy led on ISO9001 accreditation and was also a member of the Information Security Management Group which oversaw the ISO27001 information security system.
+This role also included leading on ISO9001 accreditation and supporting the Information Security Management Group which oversaw the ISO27001 information security system.

-During this time Andy undertook occasional consultancy assignments for government departments and agencies in Bulgaria, Saudi Arabia and Oman.
+During this time Andy undertook a number of consultancy assignments for government departments and agencies in Bulgaria, Saudi Arabia and Oman.
 He also acted as consultant for a UN statistics project based in Jordan that worked with Universities from across the middle-east region.

 Data Quality Manager, Higher Education Statistics Agency (1996 to 1998)

-Andy developed the HESA Data Quality Assurance strategy and Data Quality Model.
-This led to the implementation of a multi-layered approach to data quality assurance in HESA data collections which remains the basis of HESA collections to this day.
-This role involved extensive engagement with HE institutions and HESA customers to raise the awareness and understanding of data quality concepts.
+Development of the HESA Data Quality Assurance strategy and Data Quality Model which led to the implementation of a multi-layered approach to data quality assurance in HESA data collections which remains the basis of HESA collections to this day.
+This role also involved extensive engagement with HE institutions and HESA customers to raise the awareness and understanding of data quality concepts.

 Data Manager, Higher Education Funding Council for England (1993 to 1996)

-Andy ran the HEFCE-HESES data collection which included writing the operational documentation, providing support to HE intuitions and managing the data collection and checking processes.
-He was also involved in development of the early HEFCE funding models.
-In 1994 he took responsibility for leading on HEFCE liaison with HESA and developed the first HESES/HESA reconciliation process.
+This role led on the HEFCE-HESES data collection which included writing the operational documentation, providing support to HE intuitions and managing the data collection and checking processes.
+It also involved in development of the early HEFCE funding models.
+In 1994 the role was expanded to lead on HEFCE liaison with HESA and the development of the first HESES/HESA reconciliation process.

 Assistant Statistician, Polytechnics and Colleges Funding Council (1991 to 1992)